rkillickdev/tedd-space-wellbeing-garden/README.md

 ![Tedd-Space Favicon in browser tab](docs/snapshots/tedd-space-favicon-snapshot.png)

 * The header will feature at the top of each page with the site name and logo to the left and a responsive navigation bar will be positioned to the right.
 This header will remain fixed as you scroll down the page, always allowing the user to easily jump to the section they are interested in.
 Clicking on the Tedd-Space name and logo will always take the user back to the about page.
-Clicking on the navigation links will jump the user to the relevant section.
+Clicking on the navigation links will jump the user to the relevant page.
 Following the principles of information architecture,  as these links are all closely tied to the core user needs and owner objectives they are positioned at the highest level of the site.
 Hovering over any of the navigation menu links transforms the font size to 120% and the cursor changes to a hand pointer, indicating that clicking will take the user to a new page, therefore making the experience intuitive.
 The current page link in the menu shows as bold to always inform the user where they are within the site.

 ![Tedd-Space nav menu above 950px](docs/snapshots/tedd-space-nav-menu-above-950px.png)